 With regret it is not possible to answer individual queries about careers, employment, training courses, or recommended practitioners.
 Please consult the Frequently asked questions and Tips for clients pages for general guidance on these issues.

-This website is maintained by Dr Douglas McFadzean and associates, who have been involved with the fields of psychotherapy, counselling and personal development for several decades.
-Douglas is one of Scotland's most experienced NHS primary care counsellors and was formerly the Executive Director of COSCA and Chairman of the PPS Trust.
+This website was set up by Dr Douglas McFadzean and associates, who had been involved with the fields of psychotherapy, counselling and personal development for several decades.
+Douglas was one of NHS Scotland's most experienced counsellors in primary care, and was formerly the Executive Director of COSCA and Chairman of the PPS Trust.

 Disclaimer: This website only provides general information derived from research findings.
 It is not a substitute for a consultation with a mental health professional about an individual case.
 While every effort is made to ensure the accuracy and objectivity of information on this site, the authors accept no responsibility for the consequences of errors or omissions.
 Information about the practice of psychotherapy and counselling in the United Kingdom and/or Scotland may not be applicable in other countries.
 External websites are linked in good faith, but their contents cannot be vouched for.

 based on design by Andreas Viklund